latex3/luaotfload/doc/CTANREADME.md

     at <https://github.com/u-fischer/luaotfload>

 3. Manual installation:
-    luaotfload-tool.lua belongs in scripts/luatex/luaotfload
+    * luaotfload-tool.lua belongs in scripts/luatex/luaotfload
+    * fontloader-reference-load-order.tex and fontloader-reference-load-order.lua are source files and can got in source or doc
-    the other lua-files and the sty and fontloader-reference-load-order.tex belong in tex/luatex/luaotfload luaotfload.conf.5 and luaotfload-tool.1 belong in doc/man
+    * the other lua-files and the sty belong in tex/luatex/luaotfload
+    * luaotfload.conf.5 and luaotfload-tool.1 belong in doc/man
-    the rest in doc/luatex/luaotfload
+    * the rest in doc/luatex/luaotfload

+## Documentation

-    The main documentation is luaotfload-latex.pdf
+* The main documentation is luaotfload-latex.pdf.
+* luaotfload.conf.5 and luaotfload-tool.1 are man-files, their sources are the rst-files.
+* README.md, NEWS and COPYING contain what their name says.
+* The rest are input files.

 ## License